jmdrumright/AgAidFromAbroad/README.md

 ## Data Questions

-**How do H-2A workers relate to US crop yields?**
+**How does the H-2A program relate to crop yields?**

-I will focus on 5 crops in particular because they have data from 2010-2020 (inclusive): citrus (grapefruits, lemons, oranges), strawberries, lettuce, potatoes (sweet potatoes, potatoes), and tomatoes.
+I will focus on 5 crops in particular because they have USDA data from 2010-2020 (inclusive): citrus (grapefruits, lemons, oranges), strawberries, lettuce, potatoes (sweet potatoes, potatoes), and tomatoes.

 This project also considers the following questions:

 - Where do most H-2A workers come from?
-- What are the most common jobs for H-2A workers?
+- What are the most common job titles?
-- How does the number of TLC approvals compare to the number of H-2A visas issued?
+- How do TLC approvals compare to H-2A visa approvals?
-- Is there a correlation between the number and job titles of H-2A workers and crop yields, based on job titles including those crops?
-- Which states request the most H-2A workers?

-6/20 UPDATE: MVP mostly done, may add a year filter on the maps dash.
-Working on stretch goals -- got AEWR data, analyzing YoY wage changes for crop states in SQL.
-Still getting NOAA data for crop states.
+- Who are the top employers?
+- How do workers compare to crop yields?

 ## Data Tools